 Learn more about our Patient Engagement products now!
 Turn your patients into active participants in their healthcare by giving them easy access to the same evidence-based information you trust – but delivered in an easy-to-understand format.

 This test checks how much antithrombin your body is making and how healthy it is.
 Your body makes different types of proteins to control how your blood clots.
-Antithrombin is a protein that prevents too much blood clotting.
-If your body does not make enough antithrombin, or makes antithrombin that does not work properly, you might be at risk of having your blood clot too much.
+Antithrombin is a protein that stops your blood from clotting too much.
+If your body does not make enough antithrombin or makes antithrombin that does not work like it should, your blood may clot too much.
 This increases the risk of having blood clots travel through your blood system to your lungs (pulmonary embolism) or brain (stroke).

 A blood sample is required for this test.
 It is usually collected by inserting a needle into a blood vessel.